tc39/proposal-partial-application/README.md

 ## The `?0` (`?1`, `?2`, etc.) Ordinal Placeholder Argument

-The `?` token can be followed by a decimal integer value &ge; 0 indicating a fixed ordinal position (i.e., `?0`) denoting an Ordinal Placeholder Argument.
+The `?` token can be followed by a decimal integer value &ge; 0 indicating a fixed ordinal position (i.e., `?0`) denoting an _Ordinal Placeholder Argument_.
 Ordinal placeholder arguments are especially useful for adapting existing functions to be used as callbacks to other functions expect arguments in a different order:

 ```js